 - When do the residence halls and Greek Row close for Spring Semester?

 The residence halls and Greek Row close for Spring Semester at 12 PM on Wednesday, May 14, 2014 for all students, except for seniors and those approved to stay late.
 Seniors must move out by 10 AM on Sunday, May 18, 2014.

 Oglethorpe University is a residential liberal arts campus and first years, sophomores, and juniors under the age of 24 are expected to live on campus.
 Seniors are encouraged to remain on campus.
 Students may seek exemption from the policy if they are: (1) 24 years of age or older, (2) Married, Proof of Domestic Union, and/or Live with Dependents, or (3) Reside full-time with parent(s) (or parental guardian) within a 25-mile driving distance of Oglethorpe University as measured by Google Maps.
 To learn more about the housing exemption request process and application, please visit the housing exemption request page here.

 - As a senior, do you recommend any off-campus apartments?

 Although many seniors continue to live on-campus, there are many apartment complexes and other places to live in the surrounding Brookhaven area.
-We do not make recommendations for off-campus living, however you may wish you use the Your Rental Resource to help you find a place to live.
+You may wish you use the Your Rental Resource or Rent.com to help you find a place to live.
+That said, we do not make recommendations for off-campus living and the University assumes no responsibility for contracts/leases between individuals.
+We are not responsible or liable for the consequences of any off-campus student housing arrangement.
+In addition, Oglethorpe does not endorse or sponsor any of the agencies, services, advertisements, properties or landlords included on these rental websites.
+The information is provided only as aids in your housing quest.
 If at anytime you wish you move back on-campus, please let us know!